thepetabyteproject/your/README.md

 | psrfits       | :white_check_mark:       | :white_check_mark:  |
 | psrdada       | :x:                      | :white_check_mark:  |

-The inspiration for the name comes from the Daily Dose of Internet [videos](https://www.youtube.com/channel/UCdC0An4ZPNr_YiFiYoVbwaw).
+The inspiration for the name comes from the introduction of every [Daily Dose of Internet](https://www.youtube.com/channel/UCdC0An4ZPNr_YiFiYoVbwaw) video.

 # Installation
-First you need to install [psrdada-python](https://github.com/AA-ALERT/psrdada-python).
+Here is how you can install `your`:
-Once psrdada is installed, git clone the repo and use `setup.py` to install `your`.

     git clone https://github.com/devanshkv/your.git
     cd your
     python setup.py install

+If you want to use dada, then you need to install [psrdada-python](https://github.com/AA-ALERT/psrdada-python).
+[`your_heimdall.py`](https://github.com/devanshkv/your/blob/master/bin/your_heimdall.py) requires [Heimdall](https://sourceforge.net/projects/heimdall-astro/) to be installed in addition to psrdada-python.

+# Documentation
-Have a look at our [docs](https://devanshkv.github.io/your/) for the basic documentation.
-We will add more details shortly.
+Have a look at our [docs](https://devanshkv.github.io/your/) for the documentation.

+# Tutorials
+Here are some [tutorial notebooks](https://github.com/devanshkv/your/tree/master/examples) to get you started.